synopsys-sig/synopsys-action/README.md

 Before you can run a pipeline using the Synopsys Action and Coverity, you must make sure the appropriate project and stream are set in your Coverity Connect server environment.

-Synopsys Action is the recommended solution for integrating Coverity CNC into a GitHub workflow.
+Synopsys Action available in the GitHub Marketplace is the recommended solution for integrating Coverity CNC into a GitHub workflow.
 Here's an example workflow for Coverity scan using the Synopsys Action:

 ```yaml